A complete guide for farmers

 They choose a pickup day from your active days and select how many jars.
 Days that are full show as "(FULL)" and can't be selected.
 The jar dropdown adjusts based on what's available that day.

-They choose weekly or every two weeks.
+They choose weekly or β if you offer it β every two weeks.
 For biweekly customers, the system automatically manages scheduling to keep your weekly milk demand consistent β see below.

 When a biweekly customer signs up, the system checks whether your existing biweekly customers are balanced.
 If they are, the new customer gets free choice of day and start date.
 If there's an unpaired customer, the system assigns the new customer to that customer's off week β so you always fill the same number of jars every week, regardless of who's biweekly.
 The new customer sees a note explaining why their day was pre-selected.
 If it doesn't work for them, they're directed to contact you directly.
 Jar counts are matched to the unpaired customer's jar count to keep things even.

-If you'd rather let biweekly customers pick whatever day and start date they want β even if it leaves your weekly demand uneven β turn off the Auto-pair Every-2-Week Customers toggle in Settings β Pickup Days & Capacity.
+If you'd rather let biweekly customers pick whatever day and start date they want β even if it leaves your weekly demand uneven β turn off the Auto-pair Every-2-Week Customers toggle in Settings β Pickup Frequency.

 They choose when to get pickup reminders β the night before at 6 PM, the morning of at 8 AM, or no reminders.